 It’s worth auditing your study design and seeing if technology could have a valuable impact on your efforts.
 To reap the benefits of decentralized trials, you don’t need to go completely virtual.
 Don’t miss out due to fear or resistance to change – regulators are in support.
 There are so many populations in need and your organization could increase the potential to have a positive impact.

-If you’re interested in learning more about how a closed-loop decentralized system works, check out this infographic.
+Learn more about how a closed-loop decentralized system works.